 As this form has been pre-filled only complete the "Domain Name(s)", "Certificate Requester", "Signature" and "Date" sections.

 For legal reasons, the pre-populated form fields must not be altered or your request will be denied.

-Send the completed form to Comodo via email or fax.
+Send the completed form to Comodo/Sectigo via email or fax.